llsoftsec/llsoftsecbook/book.md

 ### Bounds checking

-Making sure that memory accesses happen within the bounds of each object's allocation is a very important part of memory safety, usually described with the term "spatial memory safety"\index{spatial memory safety}.
+Making sure that memory accesses happen within the bounds of each object's allocation is a very important part of memory safety.
+This is usually described with the term "spatial memory safety"\index{spatial memory safety}.
-Out-of-bounds accesses result in partial read/write primitives, which an attacker can often easily convert into arbitrary read/write primitives, for example by overwriting pointer fields in allocations following the object that was the target of the problematic memory access.
+Out-of-bounds accesses result in restricted read/write primitives\index{read primitive}\index{write primitive}[^restricted].
+An attacker can often easily convert these into arbitrary read/write primitives.
+For example, this can be achieved by overwriting pointer fields in allocations following the object that was the target of the problematic memory access.

+[^restricted]: These primitives are restricted since they can access a limited number of bytes past the end of the allocation.

-The C and C++ memory languages do not, as a general rule, perform bounds checking [^stdarray], which is one of the sources of memory errors in C/C++ programs.
-However, compilers have a history of introducing bounds checks, even though the language does not require them, in various scenarios, in an effort to improve security of the many important codebases that use C/C++.
+The C and C++ memory languages do not, as a general rule, perform bounds checking[^stdarray].
+This is one of the sources of memory errors in C/C++ programs.
+However, compilers have a history of introducing bounds checks, even though the language does not require them, in an effort to improve security of existing C/C++ codebases.

 [^stdarray]: Some C++ containers have accessors that do perform bounds checking, for example `std::array::at()` and `std::vector::at()`.

-One of the simplest compiler options is `-Warray-bounds`, which warns when an array access is always out of bounds, which restricts it to arrays with statically known size.
+One of the simplest compiler options is `-Warray-bounds`, which warns when an array access is always out of bounds.
+This is therefore restricted to arrays with statically known size.
 This option is supported by both GCC and Clang.

-Another option supported by both compilers is `-fsanitize=bounds`, which is a part of [UBSan](#sanitizers), described in the previous section, meant to check the bounds for accesses to statically sized arrays.
-This is an improvement over `-Warray-bounds`, as it can also check accesses to dynamic indices.
+Another option supported by both compilers is `-fsanitize=bounds`, included in [UBSan](#sanitizers), which checks the bounds for accesses to statically sized arrays at runtime.
+This handles more cases than `-Warray-bounds`, as it can also check accesses to dynamic indices.
 However, it's still limited, as it cannot perform bounds checks on dynamically sized arrays, and it is still restricted to array bounds checking.
+A more comprehensive solution would also cover pointers in general, especially if pointer arithmetic is performed.

 You may notice that there is a bit of overlap between the bounds checks introduced by `-fsanitize=bounds` and the Address Sanitizer.
-Although the scope of `-fsanitize=bounds` is restricted to statically sized arrays, it's interesting to note that it can still catch intra-object overflows on array member accesses that the Address Sanitizer would not, because the access is still technically within the allocation.
+Although the scope of `-fsanitize=bounds` is restricted to statically sized arrays, it's interesting to note that it can still catch intra-object overflows\index{intra-object overflow} on array member accesses that the Address Sanitizer would not, because the access is still technically within the allocation.
 For example, given the following code:
 ```
 struct foo {
   int a[6];